List of Star Wars original trilogy characters: Luke Skywalker

 Luke Skywalker is a young adult raised by his aunt and uncle on Tatooine, who dreams of something more than his current life and learns about the Force and the Jedi.
 Eventually, he becomes a pilot in the Rebel Alliance and an apprentice Jedi.
 After training with Obi-Wan Kenobi and Yoda, he is one of the last living Jedi Knights.

 The character was portrayed by Mark Hamill in all three films.

 Lucas favored casting young actors who lacked long experience.
 To play Luke (then known as Luke Starkiller), Lucas sought actors who could project intelligence and integrity.
 While reading the script, Hamill found the dialogue to be extremely odd because of its universe-embedded concepts.
 He chose to simply read it sincerely, and he was cast instead of William Katt, who was subsequently cast in Brian De Palma's Carrie (Lucas shared a joint casting session with De Palma, a longtime friend).
 Robby Benson, Will Seltzer, Charles Martin Smith and Kurt Russell also auditioned for the role.

 Han Solo

-Hans Solo is a cynical smuggler and captain of the Millennium Falcon.
+Han Solo is a cynical smuggler and captain of the Millennium Falcon.
 He becomes a general in the rebellion, and Leia's love interest.

 The character was portrayed by Harrison Ford in all three films.

 Lucas initially rejected casting Ford for the role, as he "wanted new faces"; Ford had previously worked with Lucas on American Graffiti.
 Instead, Lucas asked Ford to assist in the auditions by reading lines with the other actors and explaining the concepts and history behind the scenes that they were reading.
 Lucas was eventually won over by Ford's portrayal and cast him instead of Kurt Russell, Nick Nolte, Sylvester Stallone, Bill Murray, Christopher Walken, Burt Reynolds, Jack Nicholson, James Caan, Robert De Niro, Al Pacino, Steve Martin, Chevy Chase, or Perry King (who later played Han Solo in the radio plays).